tommaso-caputi/News-app/README.md

-# News-app
+# Project Title

+News app connected to notion db for save future reads

+## Description

-Every day the app gets new content which can be delete or added to a notion db
+News app build using react and ionic, setting the prefered topics, every day the app gives new articles which can be stored on notion db.